 Construction activities would result in impacts to soundscapes due to noise generated by heavy equipment, motorized tools, and construction vehicles during trail construction.
-Additional noise would be generated by blasting to remove rock from both railroad tunnels and the potential use of a heavy lift helicopter to deliver a trail bridge to Segment B, and to the Devil's Punchbowl for all alternatives except Alternative 2.
-This would result in adverse, short-term, local to regional, moderate to major impacts.
 Noise would also be generated by maintenance activities.
-This would include removing downed trees using chainsaws and clearing using motorized equipment to maintain a firm and stable, accessible surface.
+This would include removing downed trees using chainsaws and clearing of paved sections using motorized equipment to maintain an accessible surface.
 Development and use of the trails post-construction would result in adverse, long-term to permanent, site-specific and local, negligible to moderate impacts.